Autumn Salad with dried blueberries, pears, and pecans

 Pecans have a good amount of fiber, are low in sodium, and have no cholesterol.
 Their fat is of the good, monounsaturated variety.

-Weight Watchers POINTS PLUS 5
+WW POINTS PLUS

-Blueberry-Pomegranate Vinaigrette
+Skinny Blueberry-Pomegranate Vinaigrette

 Prep time: 5 minutes